 Located adjacent to the World Trade Center in New York City, Saint Nicholas Greek Orthodox Church was destroyed in the September 11, 2001 terrorist attacks, the only house of worship to be destroyed.
 Duncan Stroik was one of eight architects invited to submit a design to for the private design competition.
 The goal of the design was for this church to be an expression of faith and a memorial for the fallen.

-The exterior responds to historic Central Hall (symbol of the College) and is placed on axis with it.
-The circular portico references great buildings in the Anglo-American tradition.
+The exterior responds to historic Central Hall and is placed on axis with it.
+The circular portico is inspired by Sir Christopher Wren and Federal era buildings in the Nation’s Capital.

-Inside, the vaulted coffered ceiling is supported by limestone Doric columns in the nave that also support gallery seating.
+Inside, the vaulted coffered ceiling and balcony seating are supported by limestone Doric columns.
 The focus is on the raised chancel, decorated with carved relief panels, a Corinthian high altar, and an Ionic Serliana window above.

 Traverse City, Michigan